Clinical Experience

 First year

-After the initial 4-week rotation, fellows are on call every sixth week.
-During their call week, fellows, in conjunction with one of the adolescent medicine physicians, are responsible for providing phone consultation to inpatient and outpatient providers on eating disorders and other adolescent issues.
+At the beginning of fellowship, fellows complete a block rotation on the Eating Disorder Inpatient Consultation Service.
+After that, fellows are on call an average of every four weeks.
+During their call weekend, fellows are responsible for providing phone consultation to inpatient and outpatient providers on eating disorders and other adolescent issues.
 During their call weekend, fellows round on patients in the hospital who have been followed by the Eating Disorder Inpatient Consultation service during the week, as well as evaluate new consults.

 Second year

 The second year of fellowship is designed to allow adolescent medicine fellows to consolidate the skills learned in their first year of fellowship and expose them to different systems of care for adolescents in the community.
-As part of this year, fellows participate in the following clinical experiences:

 Third year